A Simple Yet Effective Indicator for Clear Buy/Sell Signals

 Why MACD Matters To Traders

 MACD is simple to interpret and it is an effective indicator by itself.
-Trade signals are precise, which many traders like.
+The trade signals are precise, which many traders like.
 Knowing you will buy or sell when the indicator crosses the zero line helps take emotion out of trading.
 Emotional reactions to the markets can cause large losses or force traders to abandon winning trades too quickly.
 With MACD, the trade rules are known in advance.

 Since momentum is widely believed to lead prices and MACD is one of the simplest momentum indicators, it is a valuable tool for traders wanting to quickly evaluate the trend in momentum.
 They can then anticipate price moves based on changes in momentum, which they expect to take place first.